LiamJShaw/virtual-pet/README.md

 If `Hunger` tick happens while full, add current `Happiness` to `Love`.

-If `Love` is 100, pet is immortal?
+If `Love` is 100, pet is immortal.

 ## Features